-Count Party Name DR Set # Data Request Question Question ID Question Responses Requestor Date Received Due Date Date Sent Link Number of Attachment NDA WMP Section n Category Subcategory 124 Adovcates CalAdvocates- PacifiCorp- 2023WMP-18 2023-WMP CalAdovocates 18.1 2023.4 PacifiCorp's target for the end of the 3rd quarter of 2023 is 104 miles of total line rebuild.5 a) What factors contributed to PacifiCorp only completing 64 miles of line rebuild rather than the targeted 104 miles by the end of the 3rd quarter of 2023? b) What steps is PacifiCorp taking to accelerate the line rebuild process to cover the remaining 40 miles? c) Does PacifiCorp anticipate any further delays in the line rebuild schedule, and if so, what are the contingency plans? d) Has PacifiCorp revised its line rebuild targets for the next quarter or the remainder of the year, considering the current shortfall? e) What measures is PacifiCorp implementing to ensure that such a shortfall does not recur in future quarters? f) If PacifiCorp misses its 2023 annual target for this initiative, will it increase its work targets for 2024 or 2025 to rectify the shortfall? wildfire events with the Head Fire in California specifically affecting a circuit that had N 25 miles of planned 2023 line rebuild scope adjacent to the fire.
-During the fire, crews I for these projects and other line rebuild projects were pulled off planned construction activities and deployed for emergency operational response and repairs to minimize customer impacts.
-Additional delays were experienced due to delays in final design packages being completed, primarily caused through re-modeling circuits to change pole materials based on available materials. , .
-11/8/2023 11/14/2023 11/14/2023 N/A N/A N/A N/A 125 CalAdvocates- PacifiCorp- 2023WMP-18 2023-WMP 2 CalAdovocates 18.2 PacifiCorp reports 878 distribution pole replacements through the end of the 3rd quarter 2023.6 PacifiCorp's target for the end of the 3rd quarter of 2023 is 2,040 distribution pole replacements.7 al What factors contributed to PacifiCorp only completing 878 distribution pole replacements rather than the targeted 2,040 distribution pole replacements by the end of the 3rd quarter of 2023? b) What steps is PacifiCorp taking to accelerate the distribution pole replacement process to cover the remaining 1,162 poles? c) Does PacifiCorp anticipate any further delays in the distribution pole replacement schedule, and if so, what are the contingency plans? d) Has PacifiCorp revised its distribution pole replacement targets for the next quarter or the remainder of the year, considering the current shortfall? e) What measures is PacifiCorp implementing to ensure that such a shortfall does not recur in future quarters? f) If PacifiCorp misses its 2023 annual target for this initiative, will it increase its work targets for 2024 or 2025 to rectify the shortfall? (a)Please refer to response CalAdvocates Data Request 18.1 (a).
+Count Party Name DR Set # Data Request Question Question ID Question Responses Requestor Date Receive d Due Date Date Sent Number of Attachments Attachment Name NDA Required WMP Sectio on Category Subcategory 124 CalAdvocates- PacifiCorp- 2023WMP-18 2023-WMP CalAdovocates 18.1 2023.4 Pacificorp's target for the end of the 3rd quarter of 2023 is 104 miles of total line rebuild.5 a) What factors contributed to PacifiCorp only completing 64 miles of line rebuild rather than the targeted 104 miles by the end of the 3rd quarter of 2023? wildfire events with the Head Fire in California specifically affecting a circuit that had 25 miles of planned 2023 line rebuild scope adjacent to the fire, crews for these projects and other line rebuild projects were publied off planned construction activities and deployed for emergency operational response and repairs to minimize customer impacts.
+Additional delays were experienced due to delays in final design packages being completed, primarily caused through re-modeling circuits to change pole materials based on available materials.
+Joseph Lam 11/8/2023 11/14/2023 11/14/2023 N ALLCHIMENIS N/A N/A N/A 125 Cal Adovcates CalAdvocates- PacifiCorp- 2023WMP-18 2023-WMP 2 CalAdovocates 18.2 quarter 2023.6 PacifiCorp's target for the end of the 3rd quarter of 2023 is 2,040 distribution pole replacements.7 (a)Please refer to response CalAdvocates Data Request 18.1 (a).
 Distribution pole replacements are included in the line rebuild scope.
 As such, the Head Fire in California, starting around August 15 and lasting until September 15, impacted the completion of planned distribution pole replacements on the 25 miles of projects adjacent to the fire and loss of personnel working other projects in California. (b)PacifiCorp has increased targeted contract crew resources for the fourth quarter of 2023.
 All design work for 2023 has been completed. (c)PacifiCorp does not anticipate further delays. (d)The end of year 2023 forecast is currently 2,000 distribution pole replacements.
 This based on completing 110 miles of line rebuild.
-Charles Madison Marybelle Ang oseph Lam 11/8/2023 11/14/2023 11/14/2023 N/A N/A N/A N/A 126 Adovcates CalAdvocates- PacifiCorp- 2023WMP-18 2023-WMP 3 CalAdovocates 18.3 a) What factors contributed to PacifiCorp only completing 2,271 expulsion fuse replacements rather than the targeted 4,100 expulsion fuse replacements by the end of the 3rd quarter of 2023? b) What steps is PacifiCorp taking to accelerate the expulsion fuse replacements process to cover the remaining 1,829 poles? c) Does PacifiCorp anticipate any further delays in the expulsion fuse replacements schedule, and if so, what are the contingency plans? d) Has PacifiCorp revised its expulsion fuse replacements targets for the next quarter or the remainder of the year, considering the current shortfall? e) What measures is PacifiCorp implementing to ensure that such a shortfall does not recur in future quarters? f) As of the end of the 3rd quarter of 2023, how many expulsion fuses existed on PacifiCorp's system? g) As of the end of the 3rd quarter of 2023, how many expulsion fuses existed in the HFTD on PacifiCorp's system? h) If PacifiCorp misses its 2023 annual target for this initiative, will it increase its work targets for 2024 or 2025 to rectify the shortfall? final two weeks in September 2023 with sufficient units available to initiate construction in mid-October 2023.
-Additional fuses are scheduled for delivery through In the balance of the year including fuses for use in 2024. (b)PacifiCorp has contracted sufficient crews to complete the balance of the 2023 plan in the fourth quarter of this year.
+Charles Madison Marybelle Ang Joseph Lam 11/8/2023 11/14/2023 11/14/2023 N /Α N/A N/A N/A 126 Cal Adovcates CalAdvocates- PacifiCorp- 2023WMP-18 2023-WMP CalAdovocates 18.3 3rd quarter 2023.8 PacifiCorp's target for the end of the 3rd quarter of 2023 is 4,100 expulsion fuse replacements.9 a) What factors contributed to PacifiCorp only completing 2,271 expulsion fuse replacements rather than the targeted 4,100 expulsion fuse replacements by the end of the 3rd quarter of 2023? construction in mid-October 2023.
+Additional fuses are scheduled for delivery through the balance of the year including fuses for use in 2024. (b)PacifiCorp has contracted sufficient crews to complete the balance of the 2023 plan in the fourth quarter of this year.
 Based on this the year end 2023 forecast remains unchanged. (c)No further delays are anticipated. (d)PacifiCorp has updated the fourth quarter 2023 target to incorporate the shortfall from prior quarters.
 Based on this update, the 2023 forecast remains unchanged. (e)PacifiCorp has set up a longer term supply contract with material needs forecasts provided to the supplier.
-Material shortages for fuses are not anticipated to reoccur. (f)An estimated total of 12,200 expulsion fuses are remaining on PacifiCorp's system Charles Madison Marybelle Ang oseph Lam 11/8/2023 11/14/2023 11/14/2023 N/A N/A N/A N/A
+Material shortages for fuses are not anticipated to reoccur. (f)An estimated total of 12,200 expulsion fuses are remaining on PacifiCorp's system Marybelle Ang 11/8/2023 11/14/2023 11/14/2023 N /A N/A N/A N/A